-599 department or the Department of Children and Family Services for 600 an adjudication of dependency or delinquency.
-The child must 601 also have been referred to a law enforcement agency or the 602 department for: 603 (a) Running away from parents or legal custodians; 604 (b) Persistently disobeying reasonable and lawful demands 605 of parents or legal custodians, and being beyond their control; 606 or 607 (c) Habitual truancy from school.
-608 (24) "Foster care" means care provided a child in a foster family or boarding home, group home, agency boarding home, child 609 610 care institution, or any combination thereof.
-611 (25) "Habitually truant" means that: 612 (a) The child has 15 unexcused absences within 90 calendar 613 days with or without the knowledge or justifiable consent of the 614 child's parent or legal guardian, is subject to compulsory 615 school attendance under s.
-1003.21(1) and (2)(a), and is not 616 exempt under s.
+"Family in need of services" has the same meaning as provided in s.
+984.03 means a family that has a child for whom there is no pending investigation into an allegation of abuse, neglect, or abandonment or no current supervision by the department or the Department of Children and Family Services for an adjudication of dependency or delinquency.
+The child must also have been referred to a law enforcement agency or the department for: (a) Running away from parents or legal custodians; (b) Persistently disobeying reasonable and lawful demands of parents or legal custodians, and being beyond their control; or (c) Habitual truancy from school.
+(24) "Foster care" means care provided a child in a foster family or boarding home, group home, agency boarding home, child care institution, or any combination thereof.
+(25) "Habitually truant" means that: (a) The child has 15 unexcused absences within 90 calendar days with or without the knowledge or justifiable consent of the child's parent or legal quardian, is subject to compulsory school attendance under s.
+1003.21(1) and (2)(a), and is not exempt under s.
 1003.21(3), s.
-1003.24, or any other exemptions 617 specified by law or the rules of the State Board of Education.
-618 (b) Escalating activities to determine the cause, and to attempt the remediation, of the child's truant behavior under 619 ss.
+1003.24, or any other exemptions specified by law or the rules of the State Board of Education. (b) Escalating activities to determine the cause, and to attempt the remediation, of the child's truant behavior under ss.
 1003.26 and 1003.27 have been completed.
-620 621 If a child who is subject to compulsory school attendance is 622 responsive to the interventions described in ss.
-1003.26 and 623 1003.27 and has completed the necessary requirements to pass the 624 current grade as indicated in the district pupil progression plan, the child shall not be determined to be habitually truant and shall be passed.